algobot76/robotstxtpy/README.md

 # How to install robotstxtpy. run:
-pip install --extra-index-url https://test.pypi.org/simple/ robotstxt==0.0.3
+pip install --extra-index-url https://test.pypi.org/simple/ robotstxt==0.0.3 \n
-run robotstxt to generate robots.txt in the current directory run crawler to to generate robots.txt with Disallow for all endpoints
+run robotstxt to generate robots.txt in the current directory \n run crawler to to generate robots.txt with Disallow for all endpoints \n

 ## Link to robotstxt pypi library
 https://test.pypi.org/project/robotstxt/0.1.0/